 - 22.1.
 After the completion of each semester, the student will be given the statement of marks by the Controller of Examinations - 22.2.
-The transcript will be prepared by controller of examinations.
-The various courses taken by a student along with the credits and the grade obtained shall be shown on his transcript.
+The transcript will be prepared by Controller of Examinations.
+Various courses taken by a student along with the credits and the grade obtained shall be shown on his/her transcript.
 Based on the total credits admitted, the final Grade Point Average shall be calculated and given.